V. M. Girija: Personal life

 Girija is married to C. R. Neelakandan, a noted environmental activist.
 The couple has two daughters, Ardra Neelakandan Girija and Archa Neelakandan Girija and the family lives in Kakkanadu in Kochi.

 Awards and honours

 Girija received the 2018 Kerala Sahitya Akademi Award for Poetry for her anthology, Budha Purnima.
 She has also received the 'Changmpuzha Award for literature' and the 'Basheer Amma Malayalam Puraskaram' and one of her books is a prescribed academic text for graduate course in Malayalam at the University of Calicut.
-She received Asan Smaraka Kavitha Puraskaram in 2024 and Mahakavi Pandalam Keralavarma Puraskaram in 2025.
+She received Asan Smaraka Kavitha Puraskaram in 2024 and Ezhuthola K V Karthikeyan Puraskaram as well as Mahakavi Pandalam Keralavarma Puraskaram in 2025.